 - Ensure company leadership is supportive.
-While most mentorship programs start at the bottom up – with employees often requesting a program be established – without support from key company leaders the program will fail.
-Getting management to support a mentorship program is the only way to secure a budget, resources, and promotion for the plan.
+While most mentorship programs start from the bottom up (employees requesting a program be established), without support from key company leaders the program will fail.
+Getting management to support a mentorship program is the only way to secure a budget, resources, and promotion for the program.

 - Get guidance from good mentorship software.
 Designing a program to bring mentors and mentees together needs to begin with a solid plan and seamless integration that only a software program, like Together, can provide.
-By offering support for the entire mentorship program process, the software has been designed to manage registration, pairing, scheduling, development and even reporting.
-The digital aspect of mentorship software reduces the chance for error and enhances the opportunity for success.
+Offering support for the entire mentorship program process, the software has been designed to manage registration, pairing, scheduling, development and even reporting.
+The digital aspect of mentorship software reduces errors and enhances the opportunity for success.

 - Provide training for program participants.
-Too often companies begin a mentorship program by assuming if you pair a mentor and a mentee together they will be able to figure things out.
+Too often companies begin a mentorship program by assuming that if you pair a mentor and a mentee together, they will just 'figure it out.'
 Unfortunately, this is not the case.
-Both participants need to take some training to define how the relationship will develop; how often will they meet?
-What does each expect to gain from the experience?
+Both participants need some training to be able to define how the relationship will develop.
+How often will they meet?
+What does each party expect to gain from the experience?
 What is the best way to handle conflicts or difficulties that come up?
 These are questions that need to be answered before the program can get underway.
 By having some ground rules established, the mentorship program is more likely to be successful.

 - Ways to determine success.
-For company leadership to continue offering support for a mentorship program in the workplace there will need to be a way to demonstrate success.
+For company leadership to continue offering support for a mentorship program in the workplace, there will need to be a way to demonstrate success.
 This is another key reason to invest in mentorship software.
-Together’s platform collects a variety of information that can be used to measure the mentorship program success.
-This includes how many active employees are involved in the program, any feedback that has been provided, a feedback rating, which company departments are most involved in mentorship as well as details on how often mentors and mentees met together.
+Together’s platform collects a variety of information that can be used to measure program success.
+This includes how many active employees are involved in the program, any feedback that has been provided, a feedback rating, which company departments are most involved in mentorship and details on how often mentors and mentees met.
 Based on these data sets, company leadership will be able to see how successful the mentorship program is and where it may need to be further developed.

 - Place it in the hands of a committed manager.
 Mentorship programs do not effectively run themselves.
 To keep the program working smoothly, it will need to be overseen by an employee who is invested and dedicated to seeing it succeed.
-Many times, this is where mentorship programs fail because there is not a dedicated employee who is put in charge.
-In addition, there also needs to be an evaluation of the mentorship program manager so that their performance can be measured.
+Many times, this is where mentorship programs fail because it lacks a dedicated employee to manage the program.
+In addition, there should also be an evaluation of the mentorship program manager so that their performance can be measured.
 This will provide the employee with motivation to see the program succeed.

 - Begin with a plan.
 Define the parameters of your mentorship program and what you hope it will accomplish.
 Is there a need in your company that you are looking to meet?
 Your company environment will have an impact on your mentorship program.
 If you work in a flexible and laid-back workplace, design your program to be more flexible.
 However, if you work in a more structured environment, keep your mentorship program more structured.
 The program should be a reflection of the company culture.